-Sun.
-Getting exposure to the sun is healthy for our bodies but too much sun can damage the skin.
+Getting exposure to the sun is healthy for our bodies but too much sun can damage our body’s outermost protective layer.
 Using a sunblock with at least an SPF of 15 will help minimize the damage caused by ultraviolet rays.
 Also, avoiding the sun between 10:00 am and 4:00 pm will also help minimize skin damage.1

-Smoking.
 Next to our skin are tiny blood vessels that deliver oxygen and nutrients to the skin.
 Tobacco smoke restricts these vessels and our skin does not get all of the nutrients it needs.
-To help maintain our skin, quit smoking and avoid second-hand smoke.
+To help maintain our it, quit smoking and avoid second-hand smoke.

-Bathe.
-A daily bath or shower helps the skin to stay clean and helps to maintain moisture.
-To help keep the skin hydrated, pat dry and avoid rubbing the skin.
+A daily bath or shower helps us to stay clean and helps to maintain moisture.
+To help keep skin hydrated, pat dry and avoid rubbing it.
 Keep baths and showers to 5 – 10 minutes.
-Longer bathing times increase drying the skin.
+Longer bathing times increase drying it.
 This will help prevent drying.
 Use ointments and creams 3 minutes after bathing.
-This will also help keep the skin hydrated.4 Keep skin moisturized with lotions after washing your hands will help skin to stay healthy.
+This will also help keep the skin hydrated.4 Keep skin moisturized with lotions after washing your hands.
 Use a lip balm to keep lips from drying out.

 As we age, our skin gets thinner, starts to wrinkle and may not heal as fast as our younger days.
 Developing a few habits can help slow the aging process and keep our skin healthy.

 1. Skin Care: 5 Tips for Healthy Skin.
 Mayo Clinic.
 Mayoclinic.com.
 Accessed December 28, 2011